Invariants of Handlebody-Knots via Yokota's Invariants: The Identification of with the WRT Invariants

-\section{The identification of $\left< \, \cdot \, \right>_H$ with the WRT invariants}
+\section{The Identification of $\left< \, \cdot \, \right>_H$ with the WRT Invariants}

-In this section, we show that our invariant $\left< \, \cdot \, \right>_H$ for handlebody-links coincide with a special case of the Witten-Reshetikhin-Turaev (WRT) invariants \cite{RT} (see also \cite{BGM} \cite{Lic}) for closed oriented 3-manifolds. \begin{thm} Let $J$ be a handlebody-link and consider the exterior $E(J)$ of $J$ in $S^3$.
-We take a double $B_{E(J)}$ of the exterior space i.e. gluing boundaries of two copies of $E(J)$ by the natural orientation reversing homeomorphism.
-Then the next equation holds.
+In this section, we show that our invariants $\left< \, \cdot \, \right>_H$ for handlebody-links coincide with special cases of the WRT invariants \cite{RT} (see also \cite{BGM, Lic}) for closed oriented 3-manifolds. \begin{thm} Let $J$ be a handlebody-link and $E(J)$ be the exterior of $J$ in $S^3$.
+We take the double $B_{E(J)}$ of the exterior i.e. the space made by gluing boundaries of two copies of $E(J)$ by the natural orientation reversing homeomorphism.
+Then the following equation holds: